hotosm/tasking-manager/README.md

     * ```setx TM_SMTP_PASSWORD "smtp-server-password-here"```

 ### Creating the DB
 We use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) to create the database from the migrations directory.
-If you can't access an existing DB refer to DevOps page to [set up a local DB in Docker](https://github.com/hotosm/tasking-manager/wiki/Dev-Ops#creating-a-local-postgis-database-with-docker) Create the database as follows:
+If you can't access an existing DB refer to DevOps page to [set up a local DB in Docker](https://github.com/hotosm/tasking-manager/wiki/Dev-Ops#creating-a-local-postgis-database-with-docker) create the database as follows:

 ```
 python manage.py db upgrade